Common subexpression elimination over RTL. This optimization

 Require Import AST Linking Builtins.

-Require Import Values Memory.
+Require Import Values Memory Events.

 Require Import Op Registers RTL.